abieler/ices-desktop/README.md

 the bottom of this paragraph.

 You can add your own text for comments and such, just be sure to not use any of the keywords from the list below.
+To modify the .userSettings.conf file you can use any text editor you like.

 If you have one `keyWord` doubly defined, the first one will be parsed and the second one ignored.